emwap/stream-paper/paper.md

 computation from the input stream, yielding the step function `next`.
 Then, in the new step function, the function `next` is run to produce an element `a` which transformed by the function `f` and then returned.
-The combinator `loop` is simply defined as `return`.
-We use that particular name because it conveys the intuition that the code before `loop` is run once as initialization while the code returned by `loop` is executed an indefinite number of times.
+The combinator `loop` is defined as `return`.
+We use the name `loop` to convey that the code returned by `loop` is executed an indefinite number of times.

 ~~~ {.haskell}
 pre :: a -> Stream a -> Stream a